NicholasYJH/NicholasYJH/Capstone1.md

 **Project description:** <br>
 The objective of this project is to analyse the data to assist Everyday Grocery Market to gain memeberships and marketshare.
+This project was done in the format of microsoft's excel interactive dashboard.

 ### 1. Suggest hypotheses about the causes of observed phenomena